The policies and procedures described below apply to Spring 2021 only.

 Restrictions on Exams and Assignments Due During the Last Two Weeks of Classes

 - Quizzes and lower-stakes tests worth less than 20% of the final grade are allowed during the last two weeks of the semester.
 Faculty may also assign papers and projects that are due during the last two weeks of the semester.
-Faculty should be sensitive to students’ workloads and provide instructions and materials needed for the exams, papers, and projects at least three weeks before their due dates.
+Faculty should be sensitive to students’ workloads and provide instructions and materials needed for the exams, papers, and projects worth 20% or more of the final grade at least three weeks before their due dates.

 - However, final exams, papers, and projects cannot be disguised as hourly exams or weekly assignments.
 Cumulative final exams, papers, and projects must be given or due during the official final exam period.

-- The scheduled “Reading Days” of December 11-14 must be respected.
+- The scheduled “Reading Days” of May 4 and 5 must be respected.
 Faculty may not schedule exams for those days.